Don Spencer: Play School: Children's entertainer

-Spencer is best known for his long tenure. as a children's entertainer, as both a presenter and recording artist, he joined the Australia TV series Play School in 1968 and the United Kingdom version of the same title in 1972.
+Spencer is best known for his long tenure as a children's entertainer, as both a presenter and recording artist, he joined the Australia TV series Play School in 1968 and the United Kingdom version of the same title in 1972.
 He continued on both versions for 17 years, the only male presenter to appear on both versions.
 One of his well-known phrases was "old magazines", which he used to effect when describing items used to make something.
-During this period, he recorded and released albums, primarily through ABC Records over a 27 year period that helped to educate children, mostly about the many species of Australian animals, and they in turn have received awards for gold and platinum sales.
-He continued on the Australian version until 1999.
+During this period, he recorded and released albums, primarily through ABC Records over a 27-year period that helped to educate children, mostly about the many species of Australian animals, and they in turn have received awards for gold and platinum sales.
+He continued on the Australian version until 1992 with guest appearance's in 1999, 2016 (for the 50th anniversary) and 2024.

 Music career

 At the APRA Music Awards of 1995, Spencer's tracks "Have a Beaut Day" and "Stand Up" were nominated for Most Performed Children's Work; they were co-written by Spencer with Allan Caswell.

 In 2002, Spencer established the Australian Children's Music Foundation (ACMF) as its inaugural CEO.
 In 2007, he was awarded a Medal of the Order of Australia (OAM) on Australia Day (26 January) for "service to children's music and television as a songwriter and performer, and through the establishment of the Australian Children's Music Foundation".
 In 2008, Spencer was awarded for Excellence in Community Support presented by Support Act Limited.

 In December 2010, the ACMF sponsored a supergroup, Peacebeliever, which recorded a cover version of Plastic Ono Band's 1969 single "Give Peace a Chance" for their charity.
-Alongside Spencer, fellow vocalists include Katie Noonan, Blue King Brown, Tim Freedman, Newton Faulkner, and Omara Portuondo.
+Alongside Spencer, fellow vocalists include Katie Noonan, Blue King Brown, Tim Freedman, Newton Faulkner and Omara Portuondo.
 In July 2013, Spencer announced the ACMF's 11th annual National Kids Songwriting Competition, which is open to school-aged children from four to eighteen years old.
 Spencer said, "We want kids to unleash their creativity and engage with learning in a fun way ...
 Music can give kids really positive self expression and is a great tool for improving literacy levels".

-As of 2023, Spencer continues to record and perform with his latest release a musical adaption, based on Rudyard Kipling poem "If".
+As of 2023, Spencer continues to record and perform with his latest release a musical adaption, based on Rudyard Kipling's poem "If—".